 The 2020 Census is only months away, and the stakes for Kentucky could not be higher!

 Every 10 years, the United States government conducts the Census — a national accounting of everyone living in every state.
-While the Census count itself isn’t doesn’t take place until spring of 2020, NOW is the time to get informed, educated and motivated to help Kentucky get its fair share!
+A complete count is crucial so that Kentucky gets its fair share of federal funds for the next 10 years.

 What's at stake for Kentucky?

-Did you know that Kentucky stands to lose $2,021 of federal funding per year for EACH PERSON not counted?
+Did you know that Kentucky stands to lose $2,021 of federal funding per year for the next ten years for EACH PERSON not counted?
 Kentucky cannot afford to leave money on the table!

 Federal Funds: Census data are used by public officials to distribute federal funds for programs like Title l and special education grants; foster care and child care grants; Section 8 housing vouchers; K-12 education; and Head Start/Early Start; SNAP and school lunch; spending on rebuilding roads, highways and bridges; and more.
 Ultimately, an inaccurate Census count means that hard-to-count populations will rely more heavily on nonprofit organizations for services.